 - Requests for care at unique hours, such as afternoon work shifts, or in locations only partially served, are contingent upon caregiver availability in each instance.

 - Request service as soon as you know that you'll need care, including the day before or morning of, but no more than one week in advance.
-When you request care online, there is a drop down box in which you put the day that you need care.
+Requesting care online via their web site is preferred, and there is a drop down box in which you put the day that you need care.
 Kennedy Care will advise you once they receive your request, and will try their best to schedule a caregiver for you.

 - Clients who fail to make required service payments for previous care will not be eligible for service until payment is received in full.